'Every second is a heart-wrenching moment': South Korean team hunts down spy-cam and 'revenge porn' videos | The Japan Times

 Sitting at their desks, the KCSC staff — most of them assigned from other roles at the commission, and four of them women — have the cautious manner of bureaucrats.

-The head of the monitoring team, Lee Yong-bae, said: “When I went outside, I could not look at women around me because pictures I saw in the office overlapped in my mind’s eye.
+Lee Yong-bae, the head of the monitoring team, said: “When I went outside, I could not look at women around me because pictures I saw in the office overlapped in my mind’s eye.
 I had to keep my head down.”

 To find the material, they search domestic and international platforms — including Twitter and YouTube — for Korean-language terms that reference sexual acts, although sometimes keywords are disguised with asterisks or other meaningless characters.